open-pioneer/trails-starter/docs/BestPractices.md

 Only referenced services will be constructed.
 If a service does not provide any interfaces, or if the service is never referenced (either by the UI or by another service), the service will not be started.

+If absolutely necessary, you can force a service to start even if its not referenced by anyone by providing the `runtime.AutoStart` interface, see [how to create a service](./tutorials/HowToCreateAService.md#service-autostart).

 ### Hot reloading with \[jt\]sx-Files and side effects

 Vite will automatically hot reload `.jsx` and `.tsx` files when they are being edited.